OptiConcept M – Efficient paper machine for sustainable paper and board making

 APRIL's new PM3 in Indonesia is the first OptiConcept M line designed for fine paper production.
 The investment target was to meet the growing global demand for premium PaperOne products, APRIL's flagship paper brand.

-Pratt Industries' Valmet-supplied containerboard production line, PM 16, successfully came on stream in 2015 at the company's greenfield paper mill in Valparaiso, Indiana, USA.
+Pratt's new containerboard production line, PM 16, successfully came on stream in 2015.
 This is Valmet's first OptiConcept M installation in North America.